 And we followed their invitation.
 In our Plastics Pledge, Conference Compass commits to:

-- Educate, advise and guide our clients in the elimination of printed programme books
+- Educate, advise and guide our clients in the elimination of printed program books

 - Encourage our team members to avoid single-use plastic and educate them on good recycling practice